Akademiaapp/aula-api/README.md

 # Aula API
 A rather simple API for interaction with the Danish school platform [Aula](https://aulainfo.dk/).
 When starting the API it opens endpoints for interacting with Aula's functionalities.
-Built with Python, FastAPI, and httpx.

 ## Technologies Used
 - Python: Selected Python for backend development due to its simplicity, readability, and extensive library ecosystem.